Cainuriel/security-tokens-versions/README.md

 - **Step-by-step deployment guides** with scripts
 - **Comprehensive testing documentation**

-**Result:** Developers can now confidently deploy and manage multiple financial instrument tokens using the SecurityBondFactory system with full understanding of the architecture and capabilities.
+**Result:** Developers can now confidently deploy and manage multiple financial instrument tokens using the SecurityTokenFactory system with full understanding of the architecture and capabilities.